develop-me/bootcamp--setup/windows/readme.md

 The tab should close itself when it's done.
 Once that happens you can delete the `setup.sh` file.

-**You should use ConEmu for all command line code throughout the course - if you use Git Bash or other command line interfaces you won't have everything you need installed.**
+**You should use ConEmu for all command line code throughout the course - if you use Git Bash or other command line interfaces you won't have everything you need installed.
+We suggest pinning ConEmu to the Task Bar - you'll be using it a lot**